beefowler/Eukaryote_Procedures/README.md

 The corresponding variables for Synechococcus are available for each of the above, where "euk" is replaced with "syn".

 *Figure 4*
-The data used to generate Figure 4 in hte manuscript.
+The data used to generate Figure 4 in the manuscript.
 Once again, daily values are available for each day of the time series, while the figure only includes the climatological values.
+For each of the following matrices, each row is a year starting with 2003, and each column is the day of the year.
+NaNs indicate days without data.
 Daily_sunlight - 366x16 matrix with the mean incident radation (W m^(-2)) for each day as measured by the PAR sensor at the MVCO Meteorological mast.
-Daily_temp - 366x16 matrix with the mean water temperature (%deg;C) as measured at MVCO.
+Daily_temp - 366x16 matrix with the daily mean seawater temperature (%deg;C).
+Each row is a year starting with 2003 and each column is the day of the year.
+NaNs indicate days without data. daily_euk_divrate - 366x16 matrix with daily estimates of division rate for the picoeukaryote assemblage.
+Same as in Figure 2 data.
-More details abou these measurements are available here [https://www.whoi.edu/website/mvco/meteorological-data/].
+More details about the environmental measurements are available at the [MVCO site](https://www.whoi.edu/website/mvco/meteorological-data/).